 The Rozvi people were conquered by different groups including the Portuguese’s and the Mtethwa people.
 Dominantly, the Ndebele thwarted the already dying Rozvi society.
 The Ndebele was a run-away group from Zululand in South Africa.
-It became a looting and raiding state.
 Between 1790-1868 Mzilikazi was the right hand man of King Tshaka.
 He was however perceived to be dishonesty leading to his dismissal by Tshaka in 1823.
 He fled northwards with his group.
 Mzilikazi was born in Zululand in South Africa and his father was Matsobana.
 His following grew through raiding and conquering other tribes and uniting them into one ethnic group.
 They share diverse economic, social and political differences.
 From Zululand, Mzilikazi moved to Mozambique and later extended into Transvaal in 1826 where he lived with his people for almost 10 years.
 The arrival of Voortrekkers saw the beginning of Mfecane, the period of mass murders and devastation.
 This forced Mzilikazi- Khumalo people in 1838 to move north across the Limpopo.
 He was compelled to move present day Botswana and northwards towards Zambia.
 However high temperatures made it difficult for human existence and surviving the Tsetse fly infected area became difficult.
 In 1840 the Khumalo were forced to migrate and search for a better habitable environment.
 The group moved south-eastwards to what is now Zimbabwe.
 Currently the Khumalo people are mainly located in Matabeleland province of Zimbabwe.

 Mzilikazi as a trusted induna by Tshaka learned military tactics.
 His dismissal saw him proclaiming kingship in his new Ndebele society.
 He established and constructed a powerful and authoritative army which was called the Mthwakazi.
 The army was organised into a military system similar to Tshaka’s the Zulu.
 Mzilikazi and his son Lobengula were the custodians of the Ndebele society.
 His first settlement was in western province of Ndumba which is west of Bembesi River.
 Military dominance was used to conquer the then weakening states of Shona tribes.
 Rozvi and Kalanga states were subdued and they were robbed of their cattle, human capital and economic valuables.
 It is thus prudent to allude to the fact that, settlement on Matabeleland was centred on cattle farming.
 Military dominance was the focal point where economic and social prosperity was derived from.
 Interestingly, the political, religious, administration and judiciary were in the hands of the king.
 The king was helped by Indunas in carrying out these duties.
 The standing army had many roles is sustaining the growth and development of the society.